 Prep.
 Peel and clean the potatoes.
 Cut any larger ones into halves or quarters.
 Ideally you want them all to be about the size of new potatoes or just a bit larger.

 Boil.
 To boil the potatoes place them in a large pot and completely cover them with cold water.
-Add a teaspoon of salt and any aromatics you want to use and bring to boil.
+Add a teaspoon of salt and any aromatics you want to use and bring to boil (do not simmer).
 When done, drain and set aside for a minute.
 While the potatoes are boiling chop finely chop the parsley leaves (discard or freeze the stalks in a bag for when you make chicken broth).

 Toss in butter.
 Melt the butter in a pan large enough to accomodate all the boiled potatoes.
 (Alternatively work in batches).
 Stir in the parsley, add the potatoes and gently move them around with a spoon until completly covered.
 Season with salt and pepper while still in the pan or transfer to a dish and season there.